EWE-Polska/.github/profile/README.md

 # Welcome to the team :raised_hands:
-### This is EWE Polska Wholesale Market Department code repository.
+### This is Elenger Polska Wholesale Market Department code repository.